Thinking of exploring Egypt’s Coloured Canyon and the Red Sea? Stuart Forster reports on activities in the South Sinai region.

 If it hadn’t been for Hamid I’m not sure whether we would even have reached this remote, unmarked spot.
-As soon as our four wheel drive vehicle turned off the highway and onto the dunes, he came into his own, providing instructions as to the route we had to follow as we bumped and snaked across desert without so much as track marks from other vehicles.
+As soon as our four-wheel drive vehicle turned off the highway and onto the dunes, he came into his own, providing instructions as to the route we had to follow as we bumped and snaked across the desert without so much as track marks from other vehicles.

 You don’t need to be a geologist to appreciate the beauty and structure of the Coloured Canyon, which has been formed by centuries of erosion.
 Nature’s sculptors – water, wind and sand – have slowly carved a spectacular channel through exposed layers of limestone and sandstone that long ago lay at the bottom of the Red Sea’s pre-historic ancestor.
 The reddish stone has been worn smooth in places, elsewhere swathes of purple or orange rock are exposed.
 The imagination of whoever named this place clearly wasn’t overworked.

 With a length of 800 metres, roughly half a mile, the Coloured Canyon is short but spectacular.
 Yet walking it takes well over an hour, because we keep pausing to enjoy scenic details and snap photos.
 Hamid points out variations in the rich hues and curious rock formations, some of which look like grotesque sculptures.
 At one spot the erosion has created shapes that fancifully remind me of a herd of elephants.
 During the course of our brief walk, we drop from a height of 770 metres to 570 metres above today’s sea level.